Greece national rugby league team

 The Greece national rugby league team (Greek: Ελλάδα εθνική ομάδα ράγκμπι λίγκ) represents Greece in rugby league.
-The team has been participating in international competition since 2003, and have qualified for their first Rugby League World Cup, to be held in 2022.
+The team has been participating in international competition since 2003.

-Administered by the Greek Rugby League Association since 2017, the team is coached by Greek Australian Steve Georgallis and captained by Jordan Meads.
+Administered by the Greek Rugby League Association since 2017, the team is coached by Greek Australian Steve Georgallis.

 History

 Early years (2003–12)

 Greek Rugby League was first formed in Australia by Australians with Greek heritage.
-The founder of the Greek Rugby League was Kostadino Mylonas.

-The team, nicknamed 'The Titans' first played international fixtures in 2003.
+The team first played international fixtures in 2003.
 Greece played a warm-up match against New Caledonia in late August winning the encounter 10–26.
 In September of that year, the Greece national team played their debut RLIF sanctioned game against Italy in September.
-The game was played in Australia at Jubilee Oval for the inaugural Ionio Cup.
-Greece were narrowly defeated 26–24.
+The game was played in Australia at Jubilee Oval, Greece losing 26–24.

-In October 2005, Greece played an international match in Australia against Malta which they lost 24 points to 22 in front of an estimated crowd of 6,500.
+In October 2005, Greece played Malta, in Australia, which they lost 24 points to 22 in front of an estimated crowd of 6,500.
 Greece then played a warm up match against Fiji A at OKI Jubilee Stadium in front of 1103 spectators.
 Fiji, who had just qualified for the 2008 Rugby League World Cup, won the match 34–12.

 On 28 October 2006, Greece played Serbia in the debut international match on Greek soil.
 Greece, supported by Greek-heritage players from Australia, won 44–26 in front of 150 home fans of the Glyka Nera Football Club, Athens.
 Greece were coached by former Western Suburbs Magpies player Steve Georgallis.

-Greece won their first ever Rugby League Championship in 2009 when they won the Australian Mediterranean Shield, defeating Italy in the Final 34–14.
+Greece won their first ever Rugby League Championship in 2009, when they won the Australian Mediterranean Shield, defeating Italy in the Final 34–14.
 This was the first competition that the Greek side had competed in.
 The Greeks were captained by Wests Tigers player John Skandalis.
 Greece did not qualify for the 2008 Rugby League World Cup.

-Domestic federation founded (2013–16)
+Founding of Domestic Federation (2013–16)

 2013 saw the creation of a domestic Rugby League competition in Greece.
 This competition was originally governed by the Hellenic Federation of Rugby League (HFRL).

 On 27 October 2013 Greece defeated Hungary 90–0 in an international match played in Budapest in front of 500 spectators.
 The Greek side featured a mixture of players from the Greek domestic competition (8) and Australian-based (9) players including Braith Anasta and Michael Korkidas.
 Anasta kicked 15 goals from 15 attempts and scored 46 points in the win.